infinityofspace/certbot_dns_duckdns/Readme.md

 ```

 You can also mix these usages, though the cli parameters always take precedence over the ini file.

+Moreover, if your do not specify the `--dns-duckdns-token` or `--dns-duckdns-credentials` parameter, then the plugin
+will try to read the token from the environment variable `DUCKDNS_TOKEN`.
+The priority of the token is as follows:

+- cli parameter
+- credentials file
+- environment variable

 #### Local installation usage